 - Human tissue testing can be used to understand how COPD patients respond to standard-of-care drugs.

-- Individual patient response varied widely for some treatments, and donors were split into high, low, or non-responders.
+- Individual patient responses varied widely for some treatments, and donors were split into high, low, or non-responders.

 - By matching drug response with donor genotype and miRNA expression, 23 genes were identified as contributors to inter-patient variation, including Smad3 and CYP2E1.